 Mechanism of failure

 Data are signed using techniques that assure the integrity of the data.
 There are two ways that the integrity can be intentionally compromised.
-The compromise of the exchange of the cryptologic keys can permit attacker can provide encrypted data that has been altered.
-Alternatively, a flawed the cryptologic verification can result in a flawed encryption of the data which again allows an attacker to alter the data.
+A compromised exchange of the cryptologic keys can permit an attacker to provide encrypted data that has been altered.
+Alternatively, a flawed cryptologic verification can result in a flawed encryption of the data, which again allows an attacker to alter the data.

 Avoiding the vulnerability or mitigating its effects